eagle-io/docs/source/topics/reports/editor/index.rst

 The ``Page format`` and ``Orientation`` options specify the output page settings for PDF documents.
 Typically a report would use *DIN A4*.
 Select *Own dimensions* to specify a custom *width* and *height*.

-Increasing the ``Content height`` value will adjust the available vertical space in the report layout so that more elements can be added.
+Click and drag the resize handle at the bottom of the page designer to adjust the content height so that more elements can be added to the report.

 Content will automatically span over multiple pages as necessary.
 Alternatively insert a :ref:`page break <reports-editor-elements-pagebreak>` element to force content to flow to a new page.